How We Train at Vitruvian Fitness®

 Focus here:

-Move like you mean it—fast, sharp, under control.
+Move like you mean it: fast, sharp, under control.

-You’re translating all that strength you built into real-world agility and explosiveness.
-But remember: speed only counts if you’re moving well.
-If it gets messy, we’ll pull back and clean it up before pressing forward.
+If the work gets messy, we’ll pull back and clean it up before pressing forward.
 Keywords in this phase are: speed, velocity, acceleration, power, force.
 Keywords not in this phase: pattycake, hopscotch, or peek-a-boo.

 Key to success: Before you think about going up in weight, are you in control and moving as explosively as possible?